mtlynch/mtlynch.io/_posts/2018-07-27-resurrecting-2.md

 {% include image.html file="first-travis-build.png" class="img-border" alt="Screenshot of first successful build on Travis CI" max_width="800px" %}

-# Adding an end-to-end test
+# Designing an end-to-end test

 Now that I had it running under CI, but it was just building the Docker image to satisfy the library's requirements.
 To get enough confidence to start changing the library, I needed a test that would exercise the library's functionality thoroughly.